Brian Köhn, Executive Director

 Romy Douglass, Director of Data & Special Projects

 Ms. Douglass joined OSA in 2015 and currently serves at the Director of Data and Special Projects.
-She has previously served as Operations Manager for PagePoint Web Solutions, Assistant Operations Manager for Gap Inc Corporate Sales, and Chief Operations Officer for Point Systems, a custom software company geared toward the biotech industry.
+She has previously served as Operations Manager for PagePoint Web Solutions, Assistant Operations Manager for Gap Inc Corporate Sales, and Chief Operations Officer for Point Systems.
 Additionally, she has worked as a professional costume designer for local companies such as West Edge Opera, the Curran Theater, The Crucible, and YMTC, and holds a BS in Fashion Design from Florida State University.
 Ms. Douglass is the proud mom of a current OSA Theater student and an OSA Production Design graduate.
 Romy attended a performing arts magnet high school much like OSA and is perpetually thrilled by the energy and passion of our students.